suborbital/docs/website/docs/e2-core/e2-core-api/cache.md

 # Accessing cache

-Runnables can access an attached cache (such as Redis) using the `cache` namespace of the Runnable API.
-Atmo will configure the cache, and will bind it to the Runnable at runtime.
+SE2 modules can access an attached cache (such as Redis) using the `cache` namespace of the SE2 module API.
+E2 Core will configure the cache, and will bind it to the SE2 module at runtime.

 :::note
-Atmo provides a default in-memory cache when there is no external cache is configured.
-Refer to the [Connections docs](../usage/connections.md) to learn how to connect an external cache to Atmo.
+E2 Core provides a default in-memory cache when there is no external cache is configured.
+Refer to the [Connections docs](../usage/connections.md) to learn how to connect an external cache to E2 Core.
 :::

 <Tabs groupId="reactr-language">